HowlandLab/DIBS/README.md

-# DIBS
-(WIP) Data-Informed Behavioural Segmentation
+# DIBS: Data-Informed Behavioural Segmentation

 ## Installation & Setup
 - Ensure that you have Anaconda installed
+  - You can ensure you have conda installed by running: `conda --version`
-- Run the following command: `conda env create -n dibs -f environment.yml`
+- Run the following command to create your environment: `conda create -n dibs && conda activate dibs`
+- Copy and paste all of the commands from [CONDA_ENV_COMMANDS.txt](./CONDA_ENV_COMMANDS.txt) into your command line one at a time to download all necessary packages

 ## Usage